-- Gently lower the eggs into the dye then place them in the fridge.
-Soak until your desired color is reached.
+- Gently lower the prepared eggs into the dye, cover, and then place them in the fridge.
+Soak overnight or until your desired color is reached.

-- When the eggs are ready scoop them out with a spoon and place on a drying rack or an upside down egg carton.
+- When the eggs are ready scoop them out with a spoon and place on a cooling rack or on top of an upside-down egg carton.

-Although solid-colored eggs are beautiful on their own, add a bit of glam with the following ideas:
+Although solid-colored eggs are beautiful on their own, consider adding a bit of glam with the following Easter Egg decorating ideas:

-- Cut hearts, flowers, circles, stars, and other designs out of colored tissue paper.
+- Colored tissue paper – cut hearts, flowers, circles, stars, and other designs out of colored tissue paper.
 While the colored egg is still damp, lay the tissue paper design on top of it.
 The juice residue will work like glue to keep the design on the egg.

-- Add some stickers for an easy, yet fun decoration.
+- Stickers – an easy, yet fun decoration.

 - Hot Glue – use a hot glue gun to draw cool designs and patterns on colored eggs.